redsquirrel/internship_application/README.md

 [Hearken](http://www.wearehearken.com/) focuses on developing tools and processes to help newsrooms and other media outlets better engage with their audience in the pre-publication phase of a story, from idea inception through the reporting process.
 Our first offering is a set of tools, including embeddable modules, to gather questions from the audience and allow them to weigh in via voting on what story should be reported.
 We are a small team, consisting of our CEO, [Jennifer Brandel](https://twitter.com/JnnBrndl), our CTO, [Corey Haines](https://twitter.com/coreyhaines) (me), and our lead developer, [Sam Withrow](https://twitter.com/typwrtr).

-We are looking for an beginner-level intern to join us for a 2- to 3-month contract, spending 30 hours per week working with us.
+We are looking for a beginner-level intern to join us for a 2- to 3-month contract, spending 30 hours per week working with us.
 While the internship will be focused on developing features for our tools, we look at this program as a learning opportunity for the participant.
 Work will be done under the guidance of senior-level developers with frequent discussions about simple design, testing and other development practices.
 We are intending to begin with a single intern, but hope to move to a cohort of 3 by the end of the year.
 Unfortunately we aren't in the position (yet) to hire someone full-time, but this internship can be a great stepping stone in your job search.

 We are looking to start in August, 2015.
 Due to the nature of the internship and our capacity, we currently are only accepting applications from people who can be physically present with us in Chicago.